mikejattu/ml-models-mnist-cifar10/README.md

 ## Logistic Regression for MNIST

 ### Task:
-Implement a logistic regression model using PyTorch and train it on the MNIST dataset.
+Implemented a logistic regression model using PyTorch and train it on the MNIST dataset.
 The dataset is split such that the last 12,000 samples of the training set are used as a validation set.
 The model is trained using stochastic gradient descent (SGD) and cross-entropy loss.

 ### Features:
-- Use SGD optimizer.
+- Used SGD optimizer.
-- Implement L1 or L2 regularization for model improvement.
+- Implemented L1 or L2 regularization for model improvement.
-- Evaluate the model on the validation set every few epochs to prevent overfitting.
+- Evaluated the model on the validation set every few epochs to prevent overfitting.

 ### Performance:
 Achieving an accuracy between 92-94% on both the test and validation sets is expected with proper model tuning.